Neck Injuries in Sports: What You Should Know

 - Trouble controlling your bladder or bowels

 If you have taken a hard hit or fallen, seek emergency medical help right away.
-An X-ray, MRI, or CT scan can pinpoint the cause of the problem in the nerves, bones, and tissues of your neck.
+An X-ray, MRI, or CT scan may be needed to pinpoint the cause of the problem in the nerves, bones, and tissues of your neck.

 Relief for Neck Pain

 Popping a couple of over-the-counter pain relievers -- like aspirin, acetaminophen (Tylenol), or ibuprofen (Motrin) -- might be enough to relieve mild neck pain.
-But avoid aspirin in children under the age of 19.
+But avoid giving aspirin to children who are under age 19.
 If pain relievers don't do the trick, talk to your doctor.
 They will want to check you over.
 Depending on your symptoms, your doctor may prescribe a stronger pain medicine or muscle relaxant.
 Corticosteroid injections may also help ease neck pain and swelling.

 Another way to reduce swelling is to put an ice pack on the painful area of your neck for about 15 to 20 minutes at a time, several times a day during the first couple of days after the neck injury.
 Place a towel or cloth between the ice pack and your skin.
 After a few days you can switch to a heating pad if it feels good on your neck.